[QODBC-POS] QODBC POS Setup Options

-Maximum Field Name Length: is set to the QuickBooks POS limitation but certain applications like Delphi cannot handle this limit and must be set accordingly.
+Maximum Field Name Length: is set to the QuickBooks POS limitation, but specific applications like Delphi cannot handle this limit and must be set accordingly.

-Run 2.1 ODBC Compatibility is checked for certain applications that require ODBC 2.1 Compatibility to use QODBC.
-Anything that uses the Java ODBC library, like ColdFusion, requires this option turned on or recordsets will be returned with no row sets or only 1 rows.
+Run 2.1 ODBC Compatibility is checked for applications that require ODBC 2.1 Compatibility to use QODBC.
+Anything that uses the Java ODBC library, like ColdFusion, requires this option turned on, or recordsets will be returned with no row sets or only one row.

 Simulate Transaction Support for SQL Server will turn transaction support on so that SQL Server will allow updates when using QODBC as a linked server.
 QODBC still does not support transactions but simulates the turning on and off of transactions.

-Use Iterators and Iterator or Chunk Size fields allows you to turn off iterators.
-This is needed on systems like MS-SQL and Web Servers that use multiple threads.
+Iterators and Iterator or Chunk Size fields allow you to turn off iterators.
+This is needed on MS SQL and Web Servers that use multiple threads.

-Convert All Numerics to VARCHARS is useful for loading tables in Access when Access chooses the wrong size numeric field sizes.
-Access will give an error “data too large for field DECIMAL”.
+Convert All Numerics to VARCHARS is helpful for loading tables in Access when Access chooses the wrong size numeric field sizes.
+Access will give an error "data too large for field DECIMAL."
 When you get this error, switching this option on will allow all the data to be loaded into Access as strings.
 The data can be converted as needed by your programs.